 While the trails of pregnancy can be hard to handle, and often unpredictable, you can feel at ease knowing that what you are doing helps someone else.
-Helping others is powerful motivation.
+Helping others is a powerful motivation.
 The personal satisfaction you get from helping a couple who cannot have their own child can have a dramatic impact on your mental health.
-In many cases, surrogates get to choose the parents they work with so you will be able to choose a family whose views and belief align with yours.
+In many cases, surrogates get to choose the parents they work with so you will be able to choose a family whose views and beliefs align with yours.
 This can create a lasting bond.

 2) Health Care

 Once you have applied for surrogacy, you will undergo tests to make sure you are able to carry a child.
-Before, during, and after the pregnancy your health care costs will be paid in full, without costing you a dime.
+Before, during, and after the pregnancy, your health care costs will be paid in full, without costing you a dime.
 If you struggle to get proper health care coverage, everything is covered during the pregnancy.
 It’s a powerful motivator to healthy women struggling to get health care.

-While hardly the best benefit of surrogacy, there is not doubt that the compensation is worth the effort.
+While hardly the best benefit of surrogacy, there is no doubt that the compensation is worth the effort.
 Reputable companies offer fair compensation to the mothers, but not all companies offer the same type of benefits.
 It is in your best interest to review surrogate mother pay to find out how the compensation works, what is covered, and what stipends you are allowed during the course of the pregnancy.
 Surrogate pay covers more than just womb compensation.